Dental Professionals Click Here!

 A Consultation with Dr. Edward J. Barrett

-Because my 10-year old son knocked out one of his front teeth last year playing baseball, I was very interested in your “sports and dentistry” issue.
+My 10-year old son knocked out one of his front teeth last year playing baseball.
 It was a good hour before our dentist put his tooth back into the socket.
 How long will the replanted tooth last?

 As long as the tooth has had an adequate root canal treatment so that all the dead tissue from the pulp and nerve of the tooth is removed and sealed to prevent infection, the tooth should last 4-7 years.
 The root canal treatment may also allow for further development of the dentition (all the teeth), so that your son's tooth could last into early adulthood or maybe beyond.